Ayurveda teaches by empowering each individual with the knowledge they can use to be more aware of their bodies.

 Unlike a regular doctor that will ask you several questions about your current condition, and then based upon that questioning, and a physical exam, recommend a certain course of action which almost always involves pharmaceutical treatments and medical surgery, those that practice Ayurveda has eight different ways of diagnosing what is wrong with you, utilizing the five senses to their advantage.

-Once the diagnosis is complete, they will recommend a treatment which will either involve nourishing or depleting.
+Once the diagnosis is complete, they will recommend a treatment that will either involve nourishing or depleting.
 Depleting will involve either some form of purification of the body, or something to pacify what is occurring which may involve changing your diet, doing enemas, or getting more exercise.

-Although medical science has yet to fully embrace the idea that all things are connected, something that is at the core of Ayurveda treatment options, they do understand that their goals are the same, helping people to resolve physical and mental ailments that they may currently be suffering from, and in this sense modern science and ancient Ayurveda teachings can come together helping people to resolve medical problems on a regular basis.
+Although medical science has yet to fully embrace the idea that all things are connected, something that is at the core of Ayurveda treatment options, they do understand that their goals are the same, helping people to resolve physical and mental ailments that they may currently be suffering from, and in this sense, modern science and ancient Ayurveda teachings can come together helping people to resolve medical problems on a regular basis.

 You might want to find someone in your community that can offer Ayurveda based options for you.
 Always use these in conjunction with what your regular doctor is recommending so that you can tackle your condition using the best of both solutions coming from different areas of the world.